openstack/bifrost/doc/source/user/architecture.rst

 keystone_
     Keystone is an OpenStack Identity service.
-It can be used to provide sophisticated authentication to Ironic and Inspector instead of HTTP basic authentication.
+It can be used to provide sophisticated authentication to Ironic instead of HTTP basic authentication.
 Its `identity API`_ is served using uWSGI and Nginx on the port 5000, the systemd service is called ``uwsgi@keystone-public``.